fossasia/susi_skill_data/README.md

 ## Installation
 This repository must be cloned along https://github.com/fossasia/susi_server to make it available to susi.
-The production plattform of http://susi.ai will do a `git pull origin master` every minute.
+The production platform of http://susi.ai will do a `git pull origin master` every minute.
 That means, every change will be available very soon.

 ## Create a new skill
 Creation of a new skill is easy, DO NOT PANIC!